ncatlab/nlab-content/pages/7/2/0/2/2027/content.md

 ## In constructive mathematics

 in constructive mathematics, there are different inequivalent ways to define an integral domain.
-The above definition is sometimes called a **ring without zero divisors**.
+The above definition is sometimes called a **ring without zero divisors** or a **weak integral domain**.
 Stronger notions include:

 \begin{definition}
 A **Heyting integral domain** is an integral domain which has a [[tight apartness relation]] and where every element apart from zero is [[regular element in a ring|regular]].
 The [[ring of fractions]] of a Heyting integral domain is a [[Heyting field]].